HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="neopixel"></a>Neopixel strip

-Je kan externe Neopixel (RGB LED) strips aansluiten op de Circuit Playground.
+You can connect external Neopixel (RGB LED) strips to the Circuit Playground.

 ![neopixel](./images/neopixel.png)

-Het CPE board kan slechts een beperkt aantal Neopixels van stroom voorzien.
-Om het stroomverbruik te verminderen kan je:
+The CPE board can only power a limited amount of Neopixels.
+To reduce power usage you can:

-- De helderheid verlagen
+- Reduce the brightness
-- Niet alle leds tegelijk laten branden
+- Don't light up all leds at the same time
-- Enkele kleuren gebruiken in plaats van volledig wit
+- Use single colors instead of full white

-Als je dit niet kan doen of VEEL neopixels wil gebruiken, kan je een externe stroombron gebruiken, bijvoorbeeld een 5V 2Amp adapter.
-Wees voorzichtig bij het aansluiten van alles!
-2Amps kan je board of neopixels beschadigen.
+If you can't do this or want to use LOTS of neopixels, you can use an external power source, for example a 5V 2Amp adapter.
+Be careful when connecting everything!
+2Amps can damage your board or neopixels.

 ![external](./images/neo_external_power.png)